-Under Elementary and Secondary Education Act (ESEA), students who attend a Title I-funded school that is identified for program improvement, corrective action, or restructuring must be given the option of school choice.
-This provision allows all students attending such a Title I school the option to transfer to another public school, including a public charter school, that is within the LEA and that is not in program improvement or is not persistently dangerous.
+Under the Elementary and Secondary Education Act (ESEA), students who attend a Title I-funded school that is identified for school improvement, corrective action, or restructuring are eligible to participate in the Public School Choice (Choice) Program.
+This provision allows ALL students attending a Program Improvement (PI) school the option to transfer to another public school, including a public charter school, that is within the local educational agency (LEA) and that is not in PI or is not persistently dangerous.

-The option of school choice must be made available to all students the first year a school is identified for school improvement and all subsequent years thereafter, until the school has made adequate yearly progress for two consecutive years.
-Students who exercise their right to attend another school under this school choice provision must be given the option to continue to attend that school until they complete the highest grade of that school, even if the original school is no longer in program improvement, corrective action, or restructuring.
+Students who exercise their right to attend another school under the school choice provision must be given the option to continue to attend that school until they complete the highest grade of that school, even if the home school is no longer in PI, corrective action, or restructuring.

-More information regarding school choice may be found by clicking on the following topics:
+More information regarding the Choice program can be found in the following documents.

 - ESEA Section 1116.
 ACADEMIC ASSESSMENT AND LOCAL EDUCATIONAL AGENCY AND SCHOOL IMPROVEMENT (Posted 30-Sep-2014)

 - Public School Choice Non-Regulatory Guidance - An Overview of Public School Choice Provisions (PDF; Posted 30-Sep-2014)

 - Frequently Asked Questions for School Choice (PDF; Posted 30-Sep-2014)

 - United States Department of Education School Choice (Posted 30-Sep-2014)